pcarbo/varbvs/README.md

 P. LeSage as part of the [Econometrics Toolbox](http://www.spatial-econometrics.com/) (March 2010 revision), which is also distributed under the GNU General Public License.
 None of MATLAB code from this toolbox has been modified.
+Also included (without modification) is the MATLAB function `rgb.m` written by Kristján Jónasson.

 ###Quick start for MATLAB